robotika/opengokart/README.md

 As much of the tools used to develop the go-kart as possible should be open source.
 The same holds for all components and sub-assemblies.

-I'd be really happy if the more final design resembled something like a goped trail ripper.
+I'd be really happy if the more final design resembled something like a GoPed TRQ 46 trail ripper.

 ![goped trail ripper](goped-trail-ripper.jpg)